-Since the early 1990s, social protection measures have fulfilled an important role in smoothing consumption for vulnerable households, especially those that have had to confront covariate shocks, such as food crisis.
-In this time, the range of social protection measures has evolved from classic short-term safety net measures to more long-term development-oriented actions.
-The main social protection mechanisms that have been used and their scope are summarized in Table 2.5; the number of beneficiaries and costs are no doubt an underestimation of the true scale.
-The World Bank (2007) undertook a study in 2006 to review the effectiveness of measures then in operation.
+Since the early 1990s, SP measures have fulfilled an important role in smoothing consumption for vulnerable households, especially those that have had to confront covariate shocks, such as food crisis.
+In this time, the range of SP measures has evolved from classic short-term safety net measures to more long-term development-oriented actions.
+The main SP mechanisms that have been used and their scope are summarized in Table 5; the number of beneficiaries and costs are no doubt an underestimation of the true scale.
+The World Bank undertook a study in 2006 to review the effectiveness of measures then in operation (World Bank, 2007).
 The study sought to address questions of scale, impact at the household level and cost-effectiveness.
-It found that, over 2003-2006, annual project costs for social protection (including input subsidies) were about US\$134 million (equivalent to about 15 percent of the annual government budget).
-The costs per beneficiary, it noted, varied significantly between different instruments.
-The least cost-effective interventions were relief cash, in-kind transfers, food transfers and cash for public works programmes.
-The most cost-effective interventions were unconditional cash transfers, input subsidies and input transfers.
-Later in the analysis, we consider the potential cost-effectiveness of food aid verses input transfers and input subsidies to address the ongoing challenge of missing food entitlements.
+It found that, in the period 2003-2006, annual project costs for SP (including input subsidies) were about USD 134 million (equivalent to about 15 percent of